Psi Scorpii

+Characteristics

+Data collected during the Hipparcos mission suggested it is an astrometric binary.
+The companion was directly detected in 2025, with the GRAVITY instrument at VLTI.
+The astrometric data is consistent with an orbital period of 10 years, suggesting a separation of 3.4 astronomical units.

-The visible component is an A-type main sequence star with a stellar classification of A1 V; a class of star that is still fusing hydrogen at its core.
-It has around twice the mass and 2.2 times the radius of the Sun, and is shining with 18.6 times the Sun's luminosity.
-The effective temperature of the star's outer atmosphere is 8,846 K. Psi Scorpii is around 451 million years old and is spinning with a projected rotational velocity of 42.3 km/s.
+The primary component is an A-type main sequence star with a stellar classification of A1 V; a class of star that is still fusing hydrogen at its core.
+It has around 1.95 the mass and 2.1 times the radius of the Sun, and is shining with 18.6 times the Sun's luminosity.
+The effective temperature of the star's outer atmosphere is 8,350 K. Psi Scorpii A is around 630 million years old and is spinning with a projected rotational velocity of 42.3 km/s.

+The secondary is has around 0.64 times the mass, 0.6 times the radius and a temperature of 4,200 K. It is 6.7 magnitudes fainter than the primary.